ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

                 orally or in writing, at a hearing to be held no fewer than five (5) days before the removal.
                 The hearing shall be held by the Board or Membership Committee.
 Any such hearing may be held by conference telephone or similar communications equipment, so long as all participants in the hearing can hear one another.
-The notice to the member of his or her proposed removal or suspension shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of such a request, and shall state, that in the absence of such request, the effective date of
+The notice to the member of their proposed removal or suspension shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of such a request, and shall state, that in the absence of such request, the effective date of